MITHaystack/ASTRA/README.md

 ## Description

-ASTRA integrates a small radio telescope, an optical wide-field imaging system, a position and orientation sensor, and a goto mount.
+ASTRA integrates a small radio telescope, an optical wide-field imaging system, a position and orientation sensor, and a GoTo mount.
-An on board computer enables automation and control of the system.
+An onboard computer enables automation and control of the system.
 Combined with a browser based interface to student laptops the platform can be used for collection and visualization of radio and optical astronomy data.
 This enables active learning for science and radio education through real world measurement.